 - 1/2 cup sugar

 - 1/8 teaspoon ground cinnamon

 - 1/4 cup chopped pecans

 - 1/2 teaspoon ground cinnamon

 - 3 tablespoons cold unsalted butter, cut into pieces

 - 1/4 cup brown sugar

-- In a separate bowl, mix together the flour and the cinnamon.
+In a small bowl, mix together the flour and the cinnamon.
 Cut in the butter with a pastry blender or fork until it resembles coarse crumbs.
 Stir in the brown sugar.
+Set aside.

-- Coat jumbo sized muffin tin with cooking spray or use paper liners; fill two-thirds full with batter.
-Now, top the batter with about 2 tbsp of streusel topping.
-Less or more depending on how much “crumble” you want on top.
+Coat a 4 cavity jumbo-sized muffin tin (or a 6 cavity regular tin) with cooking spray or use paper liners; fill two-thirds full with batter.
+Top the batter with about 2 Tbsp of streusel topping.
+Less or more depending on how much "crumble" you want on top.

 Bake at 350° for about 25-28 minutes or until a toothpick comes out clean.
 Cool for 5 minutes before removing from pan to a wire rack.
 Serve warm.